-411 Dependencies between network elements imply dependencies between sys-412 tems.
-If an interconnection record exists that maps elements of S_1 to elements 413 of S_2 , we say that S_1 is physically dependent on S_2 , represented as $S_1 \rightarrow S_2$.
-414 Mutual dependency between systems makes the computational task more diffi-415 cult.
-The methods of Svendsen and Wolthusen (e.g., [52]) accommodate mutual 416 dependencies using multi-commodity flows, but this approach does not allow for 417 infrastructure-specific network representations and solution methods.
+Dependencies between network elements imply dependencies between systems.
+If an interconnection record exists that maps elements of S_1 to elements of S_2 , we say that S_1 is physically dependent on S_2 , represented as $S_1 \rightarrow S_2$.
+Mutual dependency between systems makes the computational task more difficult.
+The methods of Svendsen and Wolthusen (e.g., [52]) accommodate mutual dependencies using multi-commodity flows, but this approach does not allow for infrastructure-specific network representations and solution methods.

-In this paper, the set of physical (resource) dependencies between systems in S is taken to form a directed, acyclic graph ("DAG") G that can be ordered with a topological sort (see [68]).
+In this paper, the set of physical (resource) dependencies between systems in S is taken to form a directed, acyclic graph ("DAG") G that can be ordered with a topological sort (see [64]).
 In contrast, geospatial dependencies are not restricted in such a fashion.

-422 3.3.
+3.7.
 Critical Flow Centrality

-The Critical Flow Centrality ("CFC") of a component is a measure of its role in supplying resources to critical locations [57].
+The Critical Flow Centrality ("CFC") measure reflects the degree to which a given component facilitiates the flow of resources to critical locations.
 Recall that the flow in network G (given assignment A) is the aggregate of all flows reaching the demand nodes: